Himatric/SEMID/README.md

         socials         search                      Searches for a users social media by the username provided.
 Currently only looks
                                                     for linktree, but will be updated shortly

-        semid           search                      Sends a request to our api, which includes an ip address if found.
-Currently only working with discord ID

         playstation     searchusername              Sends a request to PS Resolver's api which returns an IP Address if found